Sea to Sea (C2C) Cycle Route - 4 Days & 3 Nights

 - Visit Greystoke Castle, home of Lord Greystoke, inspiration for the Legend of Tarzan

 This tour is rated moderate to strenuous because it is such a challenging route.
-We have a couple of options so that you can choose to make it a little easier, but there is a lot of climbing, which keeps the grade the same despite lessening the miles.
+We have a two different route options so that you can spread the distance out over more cycling day, making it a little easier, but the daily ascents still keep this longer itinerary at the same grade.
 The steepest climbs and highest point are in the Pennines.
-However, if you pace yourself well and have very good physical fitness and are used to cycling between 30 and 50 miles you will be able to do it.
-You will be cycling on bike paths and quiet roads.
+However, if you pace yourself well, have very good physical fitness and are used to cycling between 30-50 miles a day on rolling terrain you will be able to do it.

 The C2C cycling trail is a National Cycle Network Route and well-signposted.
 You will be provided with a comprehensive guidebook and detailed map.